AdobeDocs/experience-platform.en/help/destinations/ui/delete-destinations.md

 >[!IMPORTANT]
 >
->While you can delete existing connections to destinations, as described in this article, Platform does not currently allow you to delete existing [destination accounts](/help/destinations/ui/destinations-workspace.md#accounts).
+>While you can delete existing *connections to destinations*, as described in this article, Platform does not currently allow you to delete existing *[destination accounts](/help/destinations/ui/destinations-workspace.md#accounts)*.

 ## Delete destinations from the Browse tab{#delete-browse-tab}